matthewdwayne391/Askly-AI/replit.md

 ## Recent Changes

 ### October 2, 2025 - Added Model Selection Feature & Restored Google Search
-- Added model selection dropdown in TopSection allowing users to choose between AI models
+- Added model selection dropdown in "ميزات Askly-AI" menu allowing users to choose between AI models
 - Created `ModelContext` to manage selected model state globally
 - Default model set to `gemini-2.5-flash` with Google Search Tool enabled
 - Users can switch between `gemini-2.5-flash` (with Google Search) and `gemini-2.0-flash-exp` (without Google Search) from the UI
 - Model selection persists during the session and applies to all new messages
 - Updated all Gemini API functions to accept model parameter
 - Restored Google Search grounding tool for `gemini-2.5-flash` model only
+- Moved model selection from top-left header to inside "ميزات Askly-AI" dropdown menu on the right

 ### October 2, 2025 - Cleaned AI Responses from Technical Details
 - Added `cleanResponse()` function to filter out technical details from Gemini responses